Ani Ski Resort

 Ani Ski and Snowboard Terrain

 Like most of the Akita ski resorts, Ani is small when it comes to piste skiing.
-It has 5 courses, 663m of vertical (537-1,200m), and 3 lifts.
+It has 5 courses (3 beginner, 2 intermediate), 663m of vertical (537 to 1,200m), and 3 lifts.
 A gondola (or gondora as the Japanese like to call them) runs the full vertical of the ski area, and there is a double chair at the base and another double chair at the top.

 Ani Guide

-There are a couple of English speaking local guides who can help you explore the backcountry above the ski area (the peak of Mt Moriyoshi is 250m vertical above the resort) and slackcountry, and they can also take you on sneaky road runs with a car pick up.
-Guiding fees are very affordable relative to the rates you’d find for a guide in Hokkaido.
+There are a couple of English speaking local guides who can help you explore the backcountry above and beyond the ski area and slackcountry, and they can also take you on runs with a car pick up.
+There are also a couple of international guides that are more likely to take you to the steeps.
 You can make an enquiry for Ani day guiding here.

 [AdListings collection="Japan" category="Ani" subcategory="Guided Ski Tours"]